 Dianne has always been a bookworm.
 In primary school she wanted to be Silky from The Magic Faraway Tree.
 Before that she wanted to be the Muddle-headed Wombat.
 Sometimes it feels like this latter wish came true…

 Other favourite childhood books included The Sneetches, Bottersnikes and Gumbles, Anne of Green Gables and any story with animals in it.
-That animal interest hasn’t gone away as Dianne is now studying Anthropomorphism in Children’s Literature for her PhD at the University of Western Australia.
-This also involves writing two novels; one is fantasy, the other is historical fiction.
+That animal interest never went away; Dianne researched Anthropomorphism in Children’s Literature for her PhD at the University of Western Australia.
+This also involved writing two novels; one is fantasy (The Shark Caller) , the other is historical fiction.
 Both feature animal characters.

 Dianne writes across genres, from picture books for pre-schoolers to novels for young adults, and historical fiction for all ages.
-Her latest title, YA novel, The Shark Caller was recently released by Penguin Random House.
+Her latest title, Nanna’s Button Tin was recently released by Walker Books.
+YA novel, The Shark Caller (Penguin Random House) is a cross-cultural quest novel.
 Historical fiction title, Light Horse Boy was a CBCA Honour Book and a joint winner of the Western Australian Premier’s Award 2014.
 Partner novel Lighthouse Girl won the 2010 West Australian Young Readers’ Book Awards, was shortlisted for two Premiers’ Awards, the Crichton Award, was a CBCA Notable Book and part inspiration for the Royal de Luxe performance of The Giants in February 2015.
 ‘The Lighthouse Girl’ by playwright Hellie Turner and Black Swan Theatre opens in Albany/Perth in April 2017.